Estimating phase transition of perturbed J1-J2 Heisenberg quantum chain in mixtures of ground and first excited states: Introduction

 Quantum systems are usually prone to noise from the environment.
 One of the most common forms of noise is thermal noise, and a many-body system prepared at very low temperatures, is practically a mixture of its low-lying energy states.
 The study of critical phenomena and quantum information measures of such systems are extensively done for the ground state.
 It is however interesting to study other low-lying states as well, as the system can only be in the ground state at the absolute zero temperature, which is not practical.
-Recently, concurrence and shared purity~\cite{Biswas12014}, have been shown to be good quantum phase transition indicators in a mixture of ground and low-lying energy states for this model~\cite{Biswas2022}.
-We remember here that quantum phase transitions happen only at zero temperature, and so the studies of finite low-temperature states or low-lying eigenstates detect the traces of zero-temperature transitions that are still visible in a state that is not a zero-temperature state.

-The anisotropic $J_1-J_2$ Heisenberg quantum spin model with an anisotropic coupling constant $\delta$ along the $z$ direction was studied in~\cite{Cloizeaux1966,Affleck1988,Hirata2000,Somma2001}.
-When $\alpha \lesssim 0.24$, for $\delta <1$, the system is in the spin fluid phase and for $\delta>1$, it goes into the N\'{e}el phase.
-In the spin fluid phase, no ordered arrangement of spins is formed, and they remain fluctuating even at absolute zero temperature~\cite{doi:10.1126/science.abi8794, Valero2021}.
-N\'{e}el order phase is an antiferromagnetic phase below a sufficiently low temperature (known as N\'{e}el temperature)~\cite{PhysRevB.86.144411, refId0}.
-The phase diagram of this model in the range $0 \le \alpha \le \frac{1}{2}$ for $\delta \ge 0$ and $\delta\le 0$ is studied in~\cite{Nomura1994,Hirata2000}.
-The anisotropy constant $\delta$ plays an important role in the phase diagram of this model between $0 \le \alpha \le \frac{1}{2}$, and so it is important to study the effect of this anisotropy term on the "isotropic" phase transition from gapless fluid to gapped dimer phase around $\alpha_c \approx 0.241$.